The History of the NATO Watch Strap – Nato Straps in the Great War (WWI) era

 THE J.F.
 STURDY STRAP

 The US fastener by J.F.
 Sturdy and Sons is shown below left, probably having survived the war because of the gold plating.
-The NATO watch strap could be fitted to any watch in history, and the US tab fitted into the horns of the slider, providing infinite adjustment.
+This watch strap could be fitted to any watch, and the US tab fitted into the horns of the slider, providing infinite adjustment.

 Left-hand Image courtesy Vintage Watch Forum user: Literustyfan, Right-hand image courtesy : Stricklandvintagewatches.com